na-na-hi/renget/archive/pcrgjpstartguide.md

 - Always keep Ames and Neneka leveled
 - Once reaching level 50, you can skip the story for around 12k gems and a ton of rewards including a UE growsphere.
 Use this on Neneka once she hits rank 7.
 This will allow you to level her UE at no cost, until it reaches level 240.
 - Complete the easy versions of the training dummy gargoyles for easy 100 gems and 1 large heart per.
 There are 5 in total, but do the first 3.
 - If you have P.Yui, you can get her to Rank 7 and unlock her UE.
 She'll carry you through early level PvP by blowing up the enemy team.
-You should have the 3 large hearts for the initial craft thanks the the hearts from the above tip
+You should have the 3 large hearts for the initial craft thanks the the hearts from the above tip.
-- Spark at least 1 unit from the 72 hour banner, unless there's another prifes banner going on
+- Spark at least 1 unit from the 72 hour banner, unless there's another prifes banner going on.
 - After hitting level 200, the best way to power level is through side stories.
 This is because the hard nodes cost 10 stamina each, but give 16, 16, 18,18, 20 EXP each.
 Only use this method if you absolutely have to power level as hard as possible.
 - Be patient when it comes to progression.
 CB is generally designed for late game/end game players, so don't kick yourself for not being able to contribute immediately.
 You'll get there.
-- You can borrow a max level Chris or Djeeta to 1p bosses in T1/T2 to still contribute as a new player.
+- You can borrow a max level Princess Kyaru or Christina to 1p bosses in T1/T2 to still contribute as a new player.
 There's no level restrictions on CB borrows, so having a max level player in your clan to provide these for you can make a huge difference.
-- Request equips as often as possible
+- Request equips as often as possible.
 - If you want to remain low level to cash in on sub 200 x3 Hard/normal nodes: Don't claim mission rewards from Dailies aside from the ones that give gems, after you hit level 50.
+The trade-off here is staying lower-level and not getting to clear content due to that.
+This is just preference.
 - To fund the early Dungeon 6 Stars, you'll want to clear the worlds up to 57-14 in order to get EX6 unlocked.
 The nodes scale to your level, but the rewards are based on the dungeon.
 This means you'll have access to a large amount of dungeon coins
 - For some easy growspheres, you can clear the Endless Summer, SOS Inori & Nakayoshi-Bu side stories.